Fractured Teeth & Broken Teeth Sunnyvale, CA

 There are several types of tooth fractures, each of which requires different treatments.
 These include:

-Chips — Minor chips don’t always need treatment, although your dentist may recommend repairing the damage with filling material to prevent it from getting worse or to make the tooth look better.
+Minor chips don’t always need urgent dental care, although your dentist may recommend repairing the damage with filling material to prevent it from getting worse or to make the tooth look better.
 If the chip is in the front of the mouth, then our dentist probably will use a tooth-colored filling.
 Often, if the chip is very small, your dentist may lightly sand the area to smooth out any rough spots.

-Serious fractures — These are fractures of the teeth that are deep enough to expose the nerve tissue.
+These are fractures of the teeth that are deep enough to expose the nerve tissue.
 Usually, the broken part of the tooth will bleed.
 They almost always cause the tooth to hurt and be sensitive.
 This type of fracture will require root canal treatment to remove the exposed nerve.
 A crown likely will be needed to restore the tooth.
+Severe tooth fractures left untreated can lead to dental or gum abscess.

-Split tooth — This means that the tooth has split vertically into two separate parts.
+This means that the tooth has split vertically into two separate parts.
 Some teeth, such as your back teeth (molars), have more than one root.
 It may be possible to keep one of the roots, which will then be covered with a crown.
 First, root canal treatment will be needed.
 Second, the root or roots that will not be kept are removed with a minor surgical procedure.
 Third, a crown will be made to cover the root and replace the tooth.
 Often, however, the tooth will have to be extracted.
+At Sunnyvale Dental Care emergency office our goal is to treat fractured teeth ASAP to prevent tooth loss.